rasty94/kolla-ansible/doc/source/reference/logging-and-monitoring/central-logging-guide.rst

 ---------------------

-In some scenarios it may be useful to forward logs to a logging service other than elasticsearch.
+In some scenarios it may be useful to forward logs to a logging service other than OpenSearch.
 This can be done by configuring custom fluentd outputs.

 Configuration of custom fluentd outputs is possible by placing output configuration files in ``/etc/kolla/config/fluentd/output/*.conf`` on the